bmsuisse/lakeapi/README.md

 If you want to use [Azure Default Credential](https://learn.microsoft.com/en-us/python/api/azure-identity/azure.identity.defaultazurecredential?view=azure-python), just specify account_name without any further option.

+Use az:// as prefix for your azure urls

 ## Further projects

 - [lakeapi2sql](https://github.com/bmsuisse/lakeapi2sql) Allows you to read from lake api and write to MS SQL Server